Lusito/tsx-dom/packages/tsx-dom/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/Lusito/tsx-dom/blob/master/LICENSE)

-A simple way to use tsx syntax to create native dom elements using document.createElement.
+A simple way to use tsx syntax to create native dom elements using `document.createElement`.
 This project has taken definitions from [preact](https://github.com/developit/preact) from Jason Miller as a starting point.

 ## Why?